Text Chunking for RAG: Stop Losing Context in Splits (2026)

 print(f"\n--- Chunk {i+1} ({len(c)} chars) ---\n{c[:200]}...")

-When to use: Long documents with clearly distinct topics (annual reports, textbooks, documentation).
-When quality matters more than speed.
-Limitations: More expensive (embedding each sentence), slower.
+When to use: Long documents with clearly distinct sections — annual reports, textbooks, multi-topic documentation.
+When retrieval quality matters more than speed or cost.

-Index small chunks for precise retrieval, but return their parent (larger) chunk to the LLM for context.
+Store small child chunks in the vector index for precise retrieval, but return the larger parent chunk to the LLM for rich context.
+Best of both worlds.

 from langchain.retrievers import ParentDocumentRetriever